tinythings/sysinspect/docs/modeldescr/telemetry.rst

     First, you need to define what minions to select and what to ignore for you specific situation.
     To do so, use ``select`` section in the Model Description, which is a list of selectors.
-    Selector is basically either in a form of trait key-value pair or a Unix regular expression, appliccable to the minion's hostname(s).
+    Selector is basically either in a form of trait key-value pair or a Unix regular expression, applicable to the minion's hostname(s).

     Example: